 Keynote: Jane Rendell

 Every generation of architects, urban designers, planners and artists engaged with the built environment face a set of seemingly intractable and isolated problems particular to their time.
 Mid 19th Century city planners addressed questions of public health while architects engaged in a ‘battle of the styles’.
 Early 20th century architects argued for a ‘contemporary style’ while architects / urban designers created visions of cities in the sky.
 By the 1970s ecological forerunners argued for a future of sustainable living while post-modernists looked to the past for aesthetics.

 Today, Donald Trump promises investment in infrastructure while simultaneously relaxing environmental regulations and targets.
-China continues to urbanise and pollute while industrial cities in the West continue to decline and ‘go green’.
+China continues to urbanize and pollute while industrial cities in the West continue to decline and ‘go green’.
 Internationally, global cities of commerce can be surrounded by slums and in many cities housing is unaffordable as a place of living while it functions as a major form of capital investment.
 This all happens against a backdrop of the arts and cultural industries seen as economic motors, conflicting media representations of urbanization, and the emergence of new medias altering the experience and forms of reporting on life in cities.

 To design and understand the built environment in the middle of this complexity and contradiction requires reflection and vision.
 It also requires critique and multiple practices.

 Setting these ideas in an early 21st century context, this conference asks whether in today’s increasingly complex world, practice can be ‘critical’ Can it understand the conditions it operates in?
 Can it challenge these conditions?
 Can it change them?
 Can it make a difference?

-A premise underlying this conference is that a major barrier to critical practice is singular thinking.
+A premise underlying this conference is that a major barrier to critical practice in any discipline is singular thinking.
 Every discipline develops its ways of working, its habits and standard practices.
 One way to break out of this is to critique our work from various angles, from multiple discipline perspectives.
 To open up our understanding and practice to other possibilities and new approaches, the conference welcomes specialists from across disciplines: architects, urban designers, planners, artists, landscape architects, geographers, sociologists, media experts and more.

 The variety of questions this dialogues seeks to provoke is wide: How do the arts impact on the design of architecture?
 Can we solve the economy of unaffordable housing through design?
 How are emerging technologies changing life and experiences in urban contexts?
 How do we deal with exploding city populations and create sustainable communities?
 How should we design in extreme environments in a time of climate change?
 How are these questions reflected in the media and the press, and much more.

 Themes & Formats:

-Using these disciplines as broad strands, conference presentations will be organised in several sub themes.
+Using various discipline perspectives as broad strands, conference presentations will be organised in several sub themes.
 The result will be a coherent but varied conference.
 To make the event as inclusive as possible, delegates can attend in-person but can also avoid travel costs by making their presentation as a pre-recorded film.
 It will be permanently available via the AMPS Youtube channel.
 Alternatively, they can present virtually via skype.
 In all cases, written papers are also acceptable.

 Possible Formats include: